 Our services are absolutely FREE to you.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), CBJ Credit Recovery, Inc. was founded in 1935 and incorporated in 1965.
+They’re legit.
+According to the Better Business Bureau (BBB), CBJ Credit Recovery, Inc. is a legitimate collection agency, founded in 1935 and incorporated in 1965.
 The BBB established a profile page for CBJ in 1986.
 CBJ is listed as a collection agency that uses the alternate business name, Credit Bureau of Jamestown, NY.
 Buzzfile estimates CBJ’s annual revenue at $1.5 million and the size of its headquarters staff at 13 employees.

 CBJ Credit Recovery indicates its affiliation with the International Association of Credit and Collection Professionals (ACA International) and MDHBA, a healthcare receivable management association.
 Their Consumers tab provides contact information, but they do not provide links or references to consumer protection resources, laws, or enforcement agencies.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm

 Lemberg Law is a consumer law firm helping victims of collection harassment and abuse.
 We are ranked A+ by the BBB.
 We’ve helped more than 15,000 consumers stop harassment and recover money from debt collectors.
 Harassed?
 Abused?
 Misled by a collector?
 Call our Helpline today!
 There is no charge unless we win.

 How many complaints are there against CBJ Credit Recovery?